-Phonak launched their latest hearing aid range during a virtual global launch event on August the 20th 2020.
-Their new platform, Paradise hearing aids, is completely new both outside and inside.
-The first hearing aid styles to be launched will be the Audeo (Receiver In Canal) Paradise range.
-Although it takes a close look to see the exterior changes, the interior changes are radical.
+Phonak launched their Paradise hearing aid range during a virtual global launch event on August the 20th 2020.
+Their new platform, the Paradise hearing aids range, is completely new both outside and inside.
+The first hearing aid styles to be launched were the Audeo (Receiver In Canal) Paradise range, they have now followed that up with the Naida Paradise range.

 They have built upon the outstanding Marvel platform by introducing a brand new computer chip (they call it PRISM), with brand new features, a motion sensor, increased connectivity, and a brand new sound all go to make the Phonak Paradise the best they have ever produced.

-The new Paradise will be available in four technology levels, the 90, the 70, the 50 and the 30 levels.
+Paradise technology is available in four technology levels, the 90, the 70, the 50 and the 30.

 The new Paradise range offers motion sensors onboard the rechargeable hearing aids.
 The motion sensors are used to help the hearing aids understand if you are in motion.
 If you are in motion and having a conversation with someone, the aids understand that and change how they work to help you hear them better.

 The Paradise aids build upon the Marvel features with increased and in-depth Bluetooth connectivity with an active connection to two Bluetooth devices.
 That means you can easily switch between two connected mobile phones or your mobile phone and your tablet without any fuss.
 This was a bugbear for some Marvel users who would have to disconnect from one device to connect to another.
 The Paradise allows for 8 Bluetooth®-enabled devices to be paired, while 2 can be simultaneously connected.